Illustration of mountains and palm trees

 With a land mass as large as France and Spain combined, Colombia is the fourth largest nation in Latin America (440,800 square miles), the third most populous in South America.
 And with an unequaled habitat, Colombia is the second most bio-diverse country in the world with more than 2,000 different bird species.

 Even though it is one of the larger countries of South America, travelers can easily visit more than 2-3 destinations in a week.
 And there are dozens of destinations for travelers with the luxury of time to spare.
-An inexpensive country, money for extended travel is usually not a major concern.
+An inexpensive country, money for extended travel is not a major concern.
 Cheap eats abound as do inexpensive buses, hotels and hostels.
 Colombia, never boring, never gets old.

 Is Colombia Safe?